NY Releases Some Rent Aid, But Lawmakers Say It's Too Little | Hamodia.com

 A spokesperson for U.S. Sen. Chuck Schumer, a Democrat, called on New York to act swiftly.

-“Sen. Schumer urges New York to do everything in its power to get the money to tenants immediately because we can lose these hard-fought and desperately needed funds after September,” his spokesperson, Allison Biasotti, said.
+“Sen. Schumer urges New York to do everything in its power to get the money to tenants immediately because we can lose these hard-fought and desperately needed funds after September,” said his spokesperson, Allison Biasotti.

 A spokesperson for the Treasury Department told The Associated Press it will use every tool it has to get aid to struggling renters, including reallocating funds that haven’t been spent by this fall.